oussa023/PrestigeProperties/README.md

 # 5. Open the app in your browser
 # Navigate to http://localhost:3000

-# 6. Optional: Build and run for production
+# Optional: Build and run for production
 npm run build
 npm start

+# 7. Optional: Messaging Service Setup
+# Add your credentials to .env.local if using messaging:
+echo "TWILIO_ACCOUNT_SID=your_twilio_sid" >> .env.local
+echo "TWILIO_AUTH_TOKEN=your_twilio_auth_token" >> .env.local

-# 7. Optional: Set up n8n (automation workflows)
+# 8. Optional: Set up n8n (automation workflows)
 npm install -g n8n
 n8n start

 # Configure workflows to integrate with Supabase or messaging services as needed

-# 8. Optional: Messaging Service Setup
-# Add your credentials to .env.local if using messaging:
-echo "TWILIO_ACCOUNT_SID=your_twilio_sid" >> .env.local
-echo "TWILIO_AUTH_TOKEN=your_twilio_auth_token" >> .env.local

 # 9. Optional: Auto-refresh and live updates
 # The app polls for new leads and notes every 10 seconds by default.
 No additional setup is required.